Kelvin van der Linde is a racing driver from South Africa who achieved the most in the sports car competitions.

 The season of 2016 was relatively quiet for the guy who lives i Kempten, Germany.
 The results in the ADAC GT Masters, where his co-driver was Isaac Tutumlu, were below the expectations as they scored points only once.
 Van der Linde also raced in the VLN Series and worked on Audi RS3 TCR development.

 Probably the biggest achievement in Kelvin’s career so far was a victory at 2017 Nurburgring 24 Hours.
 Driving the Land Motorsport’s Audi R8 LMS alongside Connor De Phillippi, Christopher Mies, and Markus Winkelhock, the South African racer reached the top spot on the podium in one of the classic endurance events what is surely a huge encouragement.

 Van der Linde also continued to race in various championships, including the 24h Series, Blancpain Endurance Series, and Australian GT Championship.
 In 2018, he finished second in the ADAC GT Masters, sharing Land Motorsport's Audi with his younger brother Sheldon.

-In 2019, brother Sheldon moved to the DTM so Kelvin has a new co-driver in the ADAC GT Masters, sharing the #31 HCB Rutronik Audi with Patric Niederhauser.
-His second team is Attempto Racing in the Blancpain GT Series and Blancpain GT World Challenge.
+In 2019, brother Sheldon moved to the DTM so Kelvin gets a new co-driver in the ADAC GT Masters, sharing the #31 HCB Rutronik Audi with Patric Niederhauser.
+His second team was Attempto Racing in the Blancpain GT Series and Blancpain GT World Challenge.
 Kelvin and Patric won the ADAC GT title even before the end of the season, scoring second victory in the penultimate round at Hockenheim and securing enough points for the title.